teracyhq/dev/docs/nodejs_dev_guide.rst

 ---------------

-Dev mode usually contains development packages to assist development productivity, for example: auto reload when code changes; debugging, etc.
+Dev mode usually contains development packages to assist development productivity, for example: auto reloading when there are code changes, debugging, etc.

 - Create ``docker-compose.yml`` file within the ``nodejs-hello-world`` directory with the following